 Update (1 year later):

 I still take 10 grams of collagen every day but I’ve switched to a brand called Immortal Tortoise Hydrolyzed Collagen.
 I buy it from the Immortal Tortoise website and it costs about the same.
-I’ve reached out to the owners and they say they’ll be launching on Amazon this year.

 I switched to Immortal tortoise from Great Lakes primarily because packaging is compostable/biodegradable.
 I was going through 3-4 tubes a month at home and it started to be really obvious how much trash I was making.
 I’ve found since switching that I actually do think it’s a higher quality collagen supplement than the Great Lakes.